Here are three common mistakes I see many people make when shopping for their first ukulele.

 Read my article on ukulele prices to learn what you can expect at different ukulele price ranges.

 Many people end up buying a soprano ukulele because it’s often the first thing that pops up first in Amazon and Google searches.

 There’s nothing wrong with soprano ukes, but it’s good to know that there are two other popular sizes: concert and tenor.

 These larger sizes have a larger, fuller tone and may be easier to play for people with larger hands.

-Before you buy, be sure to read our article on ukulele sizes.
+Before you buy, be sure to check out my post on ukulele sizes.

 3) Buying based on looks

-Do your homework and try to put quality and tone ahead of appearance.
-My guide on how to buy a ukulele in three simple steps is a good starting point.
+Do your homework and try to put quality, tone, and playability ahead of appearance.
+My guide on how to shop for a ukulele is a good starting point.